 Effective December 31, 2009, the Company may make discretionary profit sharing contributions (the "2009 Discretionary Profit Sharing Contribution Program") should it elect to do so, in any given year.
 Under the 2009 Discretionary Profit Sharing Contribution Program, the Company will determine each year whether to make such a discretionary profit sharing contribution and, if so, to what extent profit sharing contributions would be made (including no contributions at all) and credited at each quarter for the given Plan year.
 Under the 2009 Discretionary Profit Sharing Contribution Program, during any given year, profit sharing contributions remain at the Company's discretion and can be discontinued at any point during the year.
-For Company contributions under the 2009 Discretionary Profit Sharing Contribution Program, eligible compensation is defined as base salary, overtime, shift differential, bonus (to the extent that bonus does not exceed 50% of base salary), Employee Cash Incentive Plan compensation, and any other incentive compensation.
+For Company contributions under the 2009 Discretionary Profit Sharing Contribution Program, eligible compensation is defined as base salary, overtime, shift differential, bonus (to the extent that bonus does not exceed 50% of base salary), and any other incentive compensation.

-For each of 2015 and 2014, discretionary profit sharing contributions under the 2009 Discretionary Profit Sharing Contribution Program were 3% of each Plan participant's eligible compensation, which was credited on a quarterly basis.
+For each of 2016 and 2015, discretionary profit sharing contributions under the 2009 Discretionary Profit Sharing Contribution Program were 3% of each Plan participant's eligible compensation, which was credited on a quarterly basis.
 Under the 2009 Discretionary Profit Sharing Contribution Program, profit sharing contributions, if any, are invested in the Plan in accordance with each Plan participant's instructions.

-Employee contributions are deposited timely into a trust fund and invested in the Plan investment funds referred to in Note 3, "Investments," in accordance with each Plan participant's direction.
+Employee contributions are deposited timely into a trust fund and invested in the Plan investment funds referred to in Note 3, "Investments," in accordance with each Plan participant's directions

 A Plan participant is permitted to redesignate all or a portion of his or her account balance in any fund available under the Plan to another fund available under the Plan in multiples of 1% at any time, provided that any investments in the Revlon Common Stock Fund (which holds investments in shares of Revlon, Inc. Class A common stock) may not be purchased, sold or redesignated during certain restricted periods in accordance with Revlon, Inc.'s Confidentiality of Information and Securities Trading Policy, as in effect from time to time.
 Such restricted periods are equally applicable to all Plan participants, including all of the Company's senior executives.
+The Revlon Common Stock Fund was not available at any time for purposes of the 2009 Discretionary Profit Sharing Contribution Program.